-Nonmarket environments refers to the domain of concerns that cannot be controlled or managed exclusively through an individual’s or organization’s market-based interactions.
+Nonmarket environments refer to the domain of concerns that cannot be controlled or managed exclusively through an individual’s or organization’s market-based interactions.
 For example, many of us are concerned with climate change, environmental damage from energy resource extraction, electric power reliability, worker safety and fair wages, and energy affordability, to name a few!
 These are concerns we cannot always effectively address with conventional transactions or contracts.

 Our nonmarket concerns are associated with a set of issues which can be resolved in a number of ways.
 Based upon our beliefs, we develop expectations about how our nonmarket concerns are affected by these alternative resolutions.
 And based on our individual and/or organizational objectives, we have preferences over the set of possible outcomes for each issue.
 For example, a particular carbon cap-and-trade proposal is an issue associated with at least two nonmarket concerns: climate change and energy affordability.
 Any individual or organization concerned with climate change or energy affordability will likely have preferences for or against a particular carbon cap-and-trade proposal.